Skip to main content

 # Blank lines are ok.

-# Each path is relative to ocaml-tree-sitter/lang
+# Each path is relative to ocaml-tree-sitter-semgrep/lang

 semgrep-grammars/src/tree-sitter-ruby/LICENSE